xc-gs/ctDNA_in_resectedNSCLC/README.md

 # ctDNA_in_resectedNSCLC
-Reference manuscripts for research article 'Circulating tumor DNA as markers of dynamic recurrence risk and adjuvant chemotherapy benefit in resected non-small cell lung cancer'
+Reference scripts for research article 'Circulating tumor DNA as markers of dynamic recurrence risk and adjuvant chemotherapy benefit in resected non-small cell lung cancer'

 ## run
 All analysis are running under R version 4.0.2